goldcoin/goldcoin/README.md

 What is Goldcoin?
 ----------------

-Goldcoin is a proven digital currency that enables instant payments to anyone, anywhere in the world.
+Goldcoin is an efficient cash payment system that scales on-chain without the need for L2 solutions.
+It enables instant payments to anyone, anywhere in the world and can been sent without a tx fee.

 Goldcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Goldcoin Core is the name of open source software which enables the use of this currency.
+The network capacity is 1,120 Tx/s with 2-min confirmations.
+The network is SegWit-free and 0-Conf is fully supported.

 For more information, as well as an immediately useable, binary version of the Goldcoin Core software, see [https://www.goldcoinproject.org](https://www.goldcoinproject.org).